kingparra/hpfp/08_-_recursion/notes.rst

 .. | > (fix (\f n -> if n == 0 then 1 else n * f (n-1))) 3
 .. | 6
 ..
 ..
+So ``fix`` duplicates the function and feed it to itself.
+The function has an extra parameter to
+.. accept its duplicate.
+That input function is then used for the recursive call.
+..
+..
+How is ``fix`` written, I wonder?
+..
+..
 It turns out ``fix``'s definition is pretty different from the lambda calculus
 .. implementation of the Y-combinator.
 It is written as::
 ..